 REFLECTIONS ON DEBUSSY

 "Reflections on Debussy" premiered in-person on Sunday, March 6th, 2022 at the Church in Sag Harbor.
 The online premiere was streamed Wednesday, March 16 and was available online until March 30th.

-In this program, composer-pianist Bruce Wolosoff provided an insider's look at some of the most popular works for piano by one of his personal favorite composers, Claude Debussy.
+In this program, composer-pianist Bruce Wolosoff provided an insider's look at some of the most popular works for piano by one of his favorite composers, Claude Debussy.